 - Engineers and Quantity Surveyors.

-There are of course a very large number of trade craftspeople operating in this sector.
-The trades in the construction industry include 'wet trades' and 'dry trades':
+There is a very large number of Trade Craftspeople operating in this sector.
+The trades in the construction industry divide into 'wet trades' (trades which use dry building materials that are mixed with water e.g concrete, mortar or plaster) and 'dry trades'.

 - Brick and Stonelayer

 Craftspeople in these trades have been trained as apprentices under the Designated Crafts Scheme organised by FAS (now SOLAS).

 The construction of any major building project is a feat of co-ordination and involves managing a range of people with specialist skills.
 The professionals in the construction industry are the architects who plan and develop designs for the construction; the civil engineers who evaluate, research and manage a variety of major civil engineering schemes; the building surveyors who examine existing properties advising on any defects; the quantity surveyors who calculate the cost of the building project and the much sought after construction managers who plan and manage the operations.

 Each of these professionals has spent a number of years in third level education and must meet the specific requirements of their professional bodies.
 Others work as technicians alongside the professionals.
 Technicians carry out duties under the supervision of their respective professionals.
 They too are likely to have taken a course in 3rd Level (Level 6 or 7) in one of the IT Colleges around the country.

 Overall though, in spite of the slow-down, opportunities will remain into the future especially for those with specialist and professional skills.

 THE PROPERTY SECTOR